 Design and Technology

-Design Technology at St Albert’s is organised to link with the Lancs Scheme which is a cross curricular approach to learning.
+At St Albert’s Primary School, Design Technology is taught through the ‘Lancs’ Scheme, which is a cross curricular approach to learning.
 The three DT skills of Generating Ideas, Making and Evaluating run through topics and are developed progressively each year.
 DT is viewed as a practical subject and all topics have a product outcome that is practical and relevant.
-As per the national Curriculum pupils design and make products that solve real and relevant problems within a variety of contexts.
+As per the National Curriculum pupils design and make products that solve real and relevant problems within a variety of contexts.

 - EYFS – through Expressive Arts and Design